 Some Dynamics AX 2012 Customers are reluctant to make the transition for fear of increased costs related to Microsoft Azure.

 “The New Dynamics AX is Great.
 Microsoft Azure is great.
-But what if I want to stay on AX 2012 R3 and save money by keeping our solution on-premise?”
+But what if I want to stay on AX 2012 R3 and save money by keeping our solution on-premises?”

 Moving to Dynamics AX in the Cloud

-First, we need to make sure everyone is on the same page as to what a cloud deployment is vs an on-premise deployment.
+First, we need to make sure everyone is on the same page as to what a cloud deployment is vs an on-premises deployment.
 The basic difference between these options is simple: Cloud ERP is provided as a service, with your software, databases and associated data delivered through an internet connection from the Cloud.
-On-premise ERP solutions are installed on your company systems and managed by your IT department and/or third party contractors.
-So how do you choose between Cloud and On-premise?
+On-premises ERP solutions are installed on your company systems and managed by your IT department and/or third party contractors.
+So how do you choose between Cloud and On-premises?